Fequently asked questions about Freedom Treks holidays. Simply click on a question to reveal the answer.

 What should I do about holiday insurance?

-You should have adequate insurance to cover you for medical expenses and for cancellation or curtailment of your holiday.
+You must have adequate insurance to cover you for events including, but not limited to, medical expenses and for cancellation or curtailment of your holiday.
 Please make sure your insurance covers you for cycle touring.

 How do I make a booking request?

 Choose and price up your holiday on our website.
 Once you have found the holiday you are interested in use the ‘book now’ button to continue through to the booking request form.
 Once that is submitted and we have taken your payment details (either online or by phone) we will then check availability with our overseas suppliers.
 Once we receive their confirmation we will send you our confirmation invoice by email, at which point your booking is confirmed and a contract comes into force between us.
 We advise you do not book your flights or make other travel arrangements until you have received our confirmation invoice.